-Classes in English Language Acquistion (ELA) and Academic English as a Second Language provide language instruction to non-native speakers of English.
-Refer to English Language Acquistion (ELA) course descriptions listed under Basic Education for Adults found in Areas of Study.
+Classes in English Language Acquisition (ELA) and Academic English as a Second Language provide language instruction to non-native speakers of English.

 ELA offers beginning, intermediate and advanced classes primarily for immigrants in our community.
 Classes emphasize listening, speaking, reading, and writing skills.
 Job readiness is a component of all ELA courses, as well as the practical use of English in everyday life.
 Students in upper levels are encouraged to pursue additional educational opportunities such as I-BEST, College and Career Bridge (CCB), high school completion, Academic ESL and/or college certificates and degrees.